JvanKatwijk/dab-cmdline/README.md

 	};

-	C A L L B A C K F U N C T I O N S
+	T H E  C A L L B A C K F U N C T I O N S
- The ensemble  - when discovered in the selected channel - is presented as a list of strings, the boolean tells whether or not an ensemble was found.
+ The ensemble  - when discovered in the selected channel - is presented as a list of strings, The boolean parameter tells whether or not an ensemble was found.
 If no ensemble was found, it is (almost) certain that there is no decent signal.
  The type of the callback function should be conformant to